delbarital/hoopoe/README.md

 | TX | 14,007 | 60629

 <br>
-We can look at the hoopoe enrichment options and see that indeed, the population data for each US state is avialable.
-The problem is that in order to get it we need to provide the full state name, and currently we have only the two-letters code for each state.
-Luckly, hoopoe has another dataset that map states' two letter abbriviation to the full state name.
+We can look at the Hoopoe enrichment options and see that, indeed, the population data for each US state is available.
+The problem is that to get it, we need to provide the full state name, and currently we have only the two-letter code for each state.
+Luckily, hoopoe has another dataset that s states' two-letter abbreviation to the full state name.
 After getting the full state name, we will use it to get the population data.
 <br><br>
 <u>step one - getting full state name</u>

 `df = hoopoe.enrich(df, source_data_name = "State", source_data_type = "us_state_name_abbr", target_data_type = "us_state_name_full")`

-now our dataframe will look like this:
+now our dataframe looks like this:

 | State | Last model sales (2018) | Median household income (2018) | us_state_name_full
 | ----- | ----- | ----- | ----- |